cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 The mempool does not care about the names, only about the priorities.
 That is why the lane information returned by the application only contains priorities.

-Currently, querying the app for `Info` happens during the handshake between CometBFT and the app, during the node initialization, and only when state sync is not enabled.
-The `Handshaker` first sends an `Info` request to fetch the app information, and then replays any stored block needed to sync CometBFT with the app.
-The lane information is needed regardless of whether state sync is enabled, so one option is to query the app information outside of the `Handshaker`.

-The highest priority a lane may have is 1.
+The lowest priority a lane may have is 1.
 The value 0 is reserved for two cases: when there are no priorities and for `CheckTx` responses of invalid transactions.

 On receiving the information from the app, CometBFT will validate that: